physimals/asl-docs/gui_tutorial.rst

 -----------------------------------------------

-The aim of this exercise is to perform perfusion quantification with one of the most widely recommened variants of ASL.
+The aim of this exercise is to perform perfusion quantification with one of the most widely recommended variants of ASL.
 Single PLD pcASL is now regarded as sufficiently simple and reliable, both for acquisition and analysis, that it is the first option most people should consider when using ASL for the first time.
 Although more can be done with other ASL variants,